madeleinemjk/snackitude-madeleine-kluth-wd-bstn-capstone/README.md

 ### Further Development

-Payment functionality (Stripe, PayPal) as MVP will use cash payments, but using a payment platform will allow implementation of a “transnacktion” fee.
+Payment functionality - Stripe, PayPal - as MVP will use cash payments, but using a payment platform will allow implementation of a “transnacktion” fee.
 Personalisation e.g. avatar, snack suggestions, saved location radius.
 Report complaints.
 Live chat and option to add delivery directions.
-Better authorisation (so details are anonymous until a request is accepted.
+Better authorisation - so details are anonymous until a request is accepted.
 Public transport options.
 Private Route component for paths once logged in.
+Set radius by time option as well as distance.
+Specific supermarket option for rogue snack options e.g. oat crunchies from sains and waitrose.
+Add store stock checker.